-Focusing efforts on prompt claim reporting, controlling medical costs and having a plan to get injured employees back to work as quickly as possible can have an impact on controlling your workers’ compensation claim costs.
+Focusing efforts on prompt claim reporting, controlling medical costs, and having a plan to get injured employees back to work as quickly as possible can impact controlling your workers’ compensation claim costs.

 1. Report claims promptly.

 The prompt reporting of employee injury claims can be one of the most effective tools in controlling worker’s compensation costs.
-Delays in claim reporting can lead to delays in appropriate medical treatment, which can impact the cost of medical care, recovery time, wage replacement and returnto-work opportunities.
-For example, the longer a strain injury goes unreported and medical treatment is delayed, the worse the injury can become resulting in more costly types of medical treatments and longer recovery times.
+Delays in claim reporting can lead to inappropriate medical treatment delays, impacting the cost of medical care, recovery time, wage replacement, and return-to-work opportunities.
+For example, the longer a strain injury goes unreported and medical treatment is delayed, the worse the injury can become, resulting in more costly types of medical treatments and longer recovery times.

 Employers and employees both must understand the following benefits of prompt claim reporting:

-Enhances claim adjustors’ ability to make prompt contact with the injured worker and their ability to provide appropriate medical management
+Enhances claim adjusters’ ability to make prompt contact with the injured worker and their ability to provide appropriate medical management